arsaputra/huffman-coding/README.md

-# huffman-coding
+# Huffman Coding
+## About
-A python implementation of Huffman coding.
+This is a python implementation of Huffman coding.
+This implementation is based on